sansetz/AoCSolutions/Readme.md

 Solutions for Advent of Code, developped in **C# (.NET 9)**

-For practice purposes, I solved the Advent of Code puzzles using clean code principles and testable architecture.
+For me, the puzzles are a way to practice my skills in both C# and xUnit testing.

 Puzzles solved so far:
 - 2021: Day 1, part 1 and 2